chrisvrakas/mkgrid/README.md

 mkgrid follows a strict set of principles:

 **Privacy as architecture.** The privacy isn't a promise — it's the build.
 There is no backend, so there is nothing to leak, sell, or subpoena.
-The whole tool is a static file you can read top to bottom, fork, and self-host.
+The whole tool is a static file you can read top to bottom.

 **Zero bloat.** One HTML file.
 No frameworks, no build step, no CDN, no `node_modules`.
 The ZIP writer and the canvas exporter are hand-rolled.
 If vanilla JS can't do it, it doesn't belong here.